 WordPress makes establishing a website accessible to everyone in 2021.

-An easier way to describe a CMS (also known as a website construction platform) is a user-friendly platform that enables you to create websites easily and manage your own online content instead of utilizing HTML, PHP, and other computer languages to develop a website from scratch.
+An easier way to describe a CMS (also known as a website construction platform) is a user-friendly platform that enables you to create websites quickly and manage your online content instead of utilizing HTML, PHP, and other computer languages to develop a website from scratch.

 Rather than using website builders, why use WordPress to Create a Website?